rhel-labs/instruqt/satellite-advanced-topics/04-capsule/assignment.md

 --certs-tar /root/capsule_cert/capsule.lab-certs.tar
 ```

+> [!NOTE]
-Notice that FQDN for the capsule server, `capsule.lab` must be specified.
+> The FQDN for the capsule server, `capsule.lab` must be specified.

 Here's what the output should look like.

 ![capsule certs gen](../assets/capsulecertgen.png)

+> [!IMPORTANT]
-Note the instructions in the output of the command.
+> Record the instructions in the output of the command.
 You'll need these!

 Copy the certificate from `satellite.lab` to `capsule.lab`
 ===